 Religious tradition controls believers through guilt.
 Better give and participate in all our programs cause if you don't you'll be living in sin.
 Your prayers will go unanswered.
 This is why we must understand Grace and the New Covenant.

 The enemy and religious tradition try to convince believers that answered prayer is rooted in our behavior.
 Often Healing and wholeness are seen as rewards for good behavior.
 Don't be misled.
 Grace is unmerited and unearned favor.
 Healing, protection, prosperity, deliverance, favor, and abundant life are already ours because of Christ, not our own works.
-Therefore we can't do more good to earn them, and we can't anything bad enough to disqualify us from receiving them.
+Therefore we can't do more good to earn them, and we can't do anything bad enough to disqualify us from receiving them.

 As true as it is that our sinful actions are detrimental to ourselves and others, (natural consequences), it doesn't mean we should accept guilt and condemnation.
 Guilt and condemnation won't motivate us to make better choices.
 All they do is make us mask our flaws even deeper.